loicsander/Robofont-scripts/Interpolation/README.md

 ## Interpolation preview matrix
 ================

-Script requiring at least two open master fonts open in Robofont and interpolable glyphs which allows you to preview interpolation and extrapolation based on master position in the 3x3 matrix.
+Script requiring at least two master fonts open in Robofont and interpolable glyphs which allows you to preview interpolation and extrapolation based on master position in a 3x3 matrix.

 ![alt tag](http://www.akalollip.com/images/github/interpolation-preview-matrix.png)